 Enter a search term, such as a file name, conversation name, digital asset tag, or hashtag, at the top of the screen and press Enter or click the Search icon.
 If you want to search only in a specific folder, open the folder and enter your search term.
 You can enter just a few characters of your search term and a list of possible matches is shown, separated by type (documents, conversations, and so on).
 This lets you quickly find what you need even if you don’t know the entire search term.

 If you don't have permission to view an item, you won't see it in your search results even if it met your search criteria.
 After your search results are listed, you can use the results like you would normally.
-You can add files to folders, add posts to conversations, upload files, or share folders with others.
+You can add files to folders, add posts to conversations, upload files, download files, or share folders with others, provided you have the appropriate permissions.

 - A search looks through the titles, the content (such as words in a document), file extensions, the name of the person who last modified the file, and the information about an item (like a folder's description).
 It also checks any metadata associated with the item, tags for digital assets, conversation messages, hashtags used in conversations, and people in the conversation.